 - To what extent do you use rewards prudently in your classroom?
 Why?
 How do you know?

-- Do you give praise that is sincere, emphasises process and is immediate?
+- Do you give praise that is sincere, emphasizes process and is immediate?

 - Do your pupils feel supported and able to make mistakes?

 - Help students believe that they can improve and can be better in class

 - Focus on and model process as well as outcome